Kmino-io/kmino-website/src/content/blog/eoy-wrapped-2025.md

 Kmino was born in 2025.
 My other founders and I come from a tech background, and have worked on both other software agencies as well as big corporate, and we've seen the good and bad from both worlds.

-When we first embarked on this journey of starting our own company, the vision was that we could deliver a better experience for everyone involved: developers could have quality work-life-balance with structured proceses in place, targeted use of the best tooling available, and projects that excites them to come to work; and our clients could have peace of mind that they had capable engineers taking care of the tech part while they could focus on other aspects of the business where their expertise lies, without the HR hassle or paying exorbitant prices for outsourcing.
+When we first embarked on this journey of starting our own company, the vision was that we could deliver a better experience for everyone involved: developers could have quality work-life-balance with structured processes in place, targeted use of the best tooling available, and projects that excites them to come to work; and our clients could have peace of mind that they had capable engineers taking care of the tech part while they could focus on other aspects of the business where their expertise lies, without the HR hassle or paying exorbitant prices for outsourcing.

 Our goal was to do things differently.
 To "build better paths", as our slogan says.